wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/2-tenant.md

 ## Task 2 - Update billing account details

-In this task, you'll update the billing account details for the trial tenant which you created in Task 1.
+In this task, you'll update the billing account details for the trial tenant, which you created in Task 1.

 > [!IMPORTANT] You must update the billing account details to procure additional trial licenses.